 LED ... or OLED?
 LED TVs are the best-selling type of flat-panel TV.
 They look terrific under a wide range of viewing conditions (like well-lit rooms); are thin and light; and are energy efficient.
 LED TVs are also available in a wide range of sizes to fit any wall or countertop.
 Their biggest drawback is that they struggle to produce the blackest blacks possible -- a must for high contrast and top picture quality.
 Viewing angles are also often very narrow -- the farther you sit to the side, the worse the picture will look

 OLED is an emerging technology.
 These sets can create blacks that are extremely deep, have colors that are accurate and well saturated; have wide viewing angles, are very energy efficient; and the screens are incredibly thin.
-Up to now, OLED was really not a consumer product.
-High prices, technology bobbles, and limited availability were all issues faced by first generation sets.
-Prices have dropped, however, and while the very best, 4K OLED sets remain very expensive, some very impressive standard HD sets are now available at mid-range prices.
+In earlier years, OLED was really not a consumer product.
+High prices, technology bobbles, and limited availability were why.
+However, wrinkles have been ironed out and prices have dropped to the point where some very impressive OLED sets are now available at mid-range prices.

 What is unilateral pricing?
 Most top-tier consumer electronics companies have put in place unilateral pricing policies that set a limit on the lowest price that an authorized retailer can offer on certain products, including many TVs.
 To put teeth into those policies, companies have threatened to cut off the supply of products to retailers that deviate from that pricing.
 Lower prices can sometimes be found at non-authorized dealers, but many manufacturers will refuse to honor warranties or offer support of any kind for products purchased outside of their dealer networks.
 Some retailers will substitute their own warranties for the manufacturer's warranty, although the value of that warranty will obviously vary, and could become completely worthless if the retailer goes out of business.
 Shoppers will need to carefully weigh whether a lower price offered by a non-authorized dealer is worth that trade-off.